VivekBtw24/Dress_Recognition/README.md

 # Dress_Recognition
-This is a  CNN project that ican recognise indian dresses like kurti,saree,t-shirt,shirt
+This is a  CNN project that can recognise indian dresses like kurti,saree,t-shirt,shirt